-The Battle Rope is a simple piece of fitness equipment that can help you accomplish great things.
-Use the battle rope strategically and you can create a body that is lean, powerful, and well-shaped.
+The battle rope is a simple piece of fitness equipment to help you accomplish stellar conditioning and a more attractive physique.
+Use the battle rope strategically to create a lean, powerful, well-shaped body.

 Athletes typically add one or two battle rope exercises to their workout.
-However, it can sometimes be highly effective – and a whole lot of fun – to do a workout that is comprised of all battle rope exercises.
+However, doing a workout comprising all battle rope exercises can sometimes be highly effective and fun.

-I encourage you to experiment with the battle rope workout listed below:
+I encourage you to experiment with the battle rope workout outlined in this article:

-- to adjust the difficulty of the exercise, play with the slackness of the rope, move closer to – or farther away – from the rope’s anchor point.
+• to adjust the difficulty of the exercise, play with the slackness of the rope, and move closer to – or farther away – from the rope’s anchor point.

-- advanced athletes can take much shorter breaks between each exercise – as little as 30 seconds.
+• advanced athletes can take much shorter breaks between exercises – as little as 30 seconds.

-- beginning-level athletes can take longer rest periods between each exercise – as long as 2 minutes.
+• beginning-level athletes can take longer rest periods between exercises – as long as 2 minutes.

 The Benefits of Using a Battle Rope During Your Workout

-Because the human body can adapt to movement, rep, and resistance patterns very quickly, you might find that your physique results hit a plateau – and you will experience little or no change to your body, fitness, or health (even though you’re exercising regularly and even though you were experiencing a rapid pace of progress before hitting the plateau).
+Because the human body can adapt to movements, rep, and resistance patterns very quickly, you might find that your physique results hit a plateau – and you will experience little or no change to your mobility, fitness, or health (even though you’ve been exercising regularly and experiencing a rapid pace of progress before hitting a plateau).

-When hitting a plateau, a smart course of action is to do a completely different type of workout with a completely different type of equipment.
+When reaching a plateau, a smart course of action is to do a completely different type of workout with completely different equipment.

 Battle rope to the rescue!